Apteco/py-apteco/docs/source/reference/topics/cube.rst

         This table's records are used in the analysis for the cube, e.g. the default count measure is counts records from this table.
     :param Session session: Current Apteco API session.

+    As well as being related to `table`, the following restrictions apply to dimensions and measures:

+        * All dimensions must be from tables related to each other, except in the case of a 'cross cube' when dimensions may be from unrelated tables, as long as these are all *descendants* of `table`.
+        * Each measure's table must be related to each dimension's table.
+          In the case of a 'cross cube', all measures must be from `table` or one of its ancestors.

     At least one of `selection` or `table` must be given: